 ….large winglets which Airbus refer to as Sharklets…..

-In an effort to keep improving their narrow-body workhorse, Airbus now have on offer the A320 NEO (New Engine Option) as opposed to the A320 CEO (Current Engine Option).
+In an effort to keep improving their narrow-body workhorse, Airbus now has on offer the A320 NEO (New Engine Option) as opposed to the A320 CEO (Current Engine Option).
 As part of the modernisation program started in 2006, Airbus has been working on the A320E (Enhanced) of which the New Engine Option is the last step.
 The enhancements include aerodynamic improvements, large winglets which Airbus refer to as Sharklets, larger luggage bins, new look cabin, weight savings and the choice of two new engine types; the Pratt & Whitney PW1100G or the CFM International LEAP-1A.
 The benefits of these combined improvements deliver an 8% improvement in operating costs derived from a 15% improvement in fuel consumption and the ability to carry around 20 more passengers through a re-arrangement of the cabin.
 In addition, operators can expect a 500 nautical mile increase in range.

 All these enhancements will make the already popular aircraft even more attractive.
 So-called Low-Cost Carriers who already predominantly use the A320 will find even more to their liking in the more economical version of the A320.
 Larger luggage bins will also aid them with quick turnarounds at airports as passengers opt to take smaller carry-on bags into the cabin to try and avoid unbundled fares which require them to pay for baggage.
 Passengers will also enjoy the improved air purification system which will enable them to arrive more refreshed.